Ivan-Serbin/Azure-file-permissions/README.md

 <img src="https://imgur.com/xSXLxLo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 4: Create an "Organizational Unit" (OU) in Active Directory on DC-1 titled "Security Group".
+Create an "Organizational Unit" (OU) in Active Directory on DC-1 titled "Security Group".
 Next, create a new group within the OU titled "Accountants".
 Add Client-1's account to the list of "Accountant" members in the group (this will give the client-1 account access to the shared accountant folder created earlier).
 </p>
 <br />